CodeTal/LMGNN/README.md

 ## Train the LMGNN Model

-You can use train.py to train the model.
+You can use my_project_gpt2/main.py to train the model.

 ## Get the Results

-You can use baseline_chat7b.py and baseline_text7b.py to evaluate the Vanilla Llama2 model.
-You can also run train_hf.py to finetune the Llama2 model with LoRA.
+You can use baseline_lmgnn.py and baseline_full_ft.py to evaluate our model and baseline.

+## Checkpoints

+Our trained checkpoints will be uploaded to Github.